hurshd0/TwitOff/README.md

 ### Credits

-This app was inspired from Aaron Gallant's original idea.
-He is Lambda School Instructor who taught DS1, repo is found here: https://github.com/soycode/twitoff
+This app was developed based on [curriculum](https://github.com/LambdaSchool/DS-Unit-3-Sprint-3-Productization-and-Cloud) from Lambda School, but it has major modifictations like:

+- L2 model for improved predictions
+- Responsive design via Bootstrap
+- JQuery
+- Using Flask Alembic for easy db migrations